-North Lake Commons is a 121,099 square foot grocery-anchored retail centre located at 345 S Rand Rd, Lake Zurich, Illinois.
+North Lake Commons is a 121,099 square foot grocery-anchored shopping centre located at 345 S Rand Rd, Lake Zurich, Illinois.
 North Lake Commons is located at the intersection of Illinois Route 22 and US Route 12, a major route connecting to Chicago.
-The centre was built in 1989 and is situated on 13.53 acres of land.
-North Lake Commons is currently 87% occupied and is anchored by Jewel-Osco.
+The centre was built in 1989 and is situated on 13.5 acres of land.
+North Lake Commons is currently 88.5% occupied and is anchored by Jewel-Osco.